AxtMueller/Windows-Batch-Deployment/README.md

 1. Call the uninstallation function from WBD server DLL (read sample source code for details).
 2. Enable system debug mode, then reboot, and then delete the service of WBD client.

-### About client programs cannot be loaded
-##### If you see a message like "StartService FAILED 87" while running "InstallClient.bat", there may be the following reasons:
-1. HVCI is enabled.
-2. Anti-Virus software prevents the driver from loading.
-##### Solutions:
-1. Restart the system, "InstallClient.bat" contains the code to turn off HVCI, it will take effect after reboot.
-2. Add the files of WKE to the white list of Anti-Virus software.

 ### About digital signature and negative comment from Anti-Virus software
 Because I don't have a digital certificate, I have to use a leaked digital certificate to sign WBD client drivers.
 As for negative comment, any program of this type is considered a virus by Anti-Virus software, so who cares.

-### Share your server programs
+### About sharing server programs
 If you want to share your server programs, please commit your programs and / or source code to "Issues" with brief description.
 I will add your programs to the "User-defined server program" directory if I think they are useful.

+### About client programs cannot be loaded
+If you see a message like "StartService FAILED 87" while running "InstallClient.bat", there may be the following reasons:
+###### 1. HVCI is enabled.
+###### 2. Anti-Virus software prevents the driver from loading.
+##### Solutions:
+###### 1. Restart the system, "InstallClient.bat" contains the code to turn off HVCI, it will take effect after reboot.
+###### 2. Add the files of WKE to the white list of Anti-Virus software.

+# Main Features
+1. File, registry and power management.
+2. Run program, driver and system shell (CMD).
+3. Let specific programs start at boot without using system startup directories / registry keys.
+4. The client protects itself against unauthorized uninstallation.
+The self-protection feature takes effect after rebooting (when the installation is complete, all features except the self-protection will work; and then reboot, all features will work).
+If debug mode is enabled, the self-protection feature will be disabled.
+If you are interested in this feature, please check [this page](https://github.com/AxtMueller/Windows-Batch-Deployment/issues/1).

 # Application Scenario Examples
 1. You are an administrator of IT department.
 You need to perform repetitive tasks on hundreds of computers (such as updating firewall rules, [pushing notifications](binaries/user-defined-server-program/push-message-test)).
 I used to work in this position, this is my original purpose of making this software.